newrelic-experimental/nerd-days-v1/new-relic-ai/README.md

 ## Prerequisites
-1. For this session participants will be able to log in to a New Relic guest account (credentials will be shared at the start of the session).
+1. A New Relic account
+> If you dont have an account -  [Free Tier Sign Up Link](https://newrelic.com/signup)
 2. __Optional:__ access to a Slack account where participants can configure apps.
 We’ll be using the New Relic AI Slack app: [https://newrelic.slack.com/apps/AP92KQJS3-new-relic-ai](https://newrelic.slack.com/apps/AP92KQJS3-new-relic-ai)